 COVID STAND DOWN NOTICE:

 Please follow health guidelines.
-Stay Safer-At-Home and Stay Local.
+Stay Safer-At-Home.

 FRIENDS OF WILDERNESS (FOW) assists the US FOREST SERVICE (USFS) in managing and protecting WILDERNESS areas in the ROUTT NATIONAL FOREST and parts of the WHITE RIVER NATIONAL FOREST.

 FOW is a not-for-profit 501(c)3 organization.

 While on the trail we represent the U.S. Forest Service by: